 If a Life Education Educator and our mascot Healthy Harold came to visit your child’s school today they may have participated in the ‘bCyberwise’ session.

 ‘bCyberwise’ focuses on the importance of being safe, respectful and considered online.
-Developed by Life Education with the support of Intel Security, this session helps your child understand why being a responsible digital citizen is vital for their own safety and of that of their friends and family.
+Developed by Life Education this session helps your child understand why being a responsible digital citizen is vital for their own safety and of that of their friends and family.

 How old does my child have to be to participate in ‘bCyberwise’?